 Keep things dry.

-If you bag gets snowed on, make sure you empty the equipment and let it dry out completely once you’re indoors.
+If your bag gets snowed on, make sure you empty the equipment and let it dry out completely once you’re indoors.
 Leaving your gear in a damp bag overnight is a bad idea.
+Bring trash bags or other plastic bags to serve as emergency tarps if needed.